Provera Tablets 100 mg

 Precautions:

-Animal studies show that Provera possesses adrenocorticoid activity.
+Animal studies show that medroxyprogesterone acetate possesses adrenocorticoid activity.
 This has also been reported in man, therefore patients receiving large doses continuously and for long periods should be observed closely for signs normally associated with adrenocorticoid therapy, such as hypertension, sodium retention, oedema, etc. Care is needed in treating patients with diabetes and/or arterial hypertension.

 This product should be used under the supervision of a specialist and the patient kept under regular surveillance.